- Curriculum Coverage and Enrichment Provision

 - Collective Worship / Assemblies

 Welcome to Kingfisher Class.
-Our class teachers are Mrs Dillimore and Mrs Wiseman
+Our class teachers are Mrs Dillimore and Mrs Wiseman.
+Mrs Samson and Mrs Barber are our Class TAs.

-In maths we will continue to embed previous topics with the addition of 5-a-day revision questions.
-Our topics will include Multiplication and Division, shape (2d and 3d) and angle, Fractions and Decimals and Measurement: Mass, Capacity and Temperature.
-We will offer children a range of learning approaches including practical resources and group work to deeply embed and cement skills).
+In maths we will begin by going back over time and money units to embed previous learning.
+We will also offer children a range of learning approaches including practical resources and group work to deeply embed and cement skills in addition, subtraction, division and multiplication.
+We will spend time focussing on word problems and number sequences.
 The small steps we use in learning are designed to enhance pupils’ fluency, reasoning and mathematical problem solving skills.

 Maths homework tasks will be set on Thursdays in addition to times tables homework tasks and the children will be tested on these on the following Thursday.